Getting prescriptions by home delivery fully

 To sign up for Autopay, choose the Autopay option the next time you order online.
 You can call the member services number on the Contact Us page if that's easier.

-If you prefer to go through that process for every one of your orders, you could charge your prescriptions to a credit card, debit card or a checking account, each time you ask Express Scripts to send you medicine.
+If you prefer to go through that process for every one of your orders, you could charge your prescriptions to a credit card, debit card or a checking account, or use our digital wallet options of PayPal and MasterPass each time you ask Express Scripts to send you medicine.
 If you order online, just follow the prompts during the checkout process.
-Otherwise, you can call the member services number on the Contact Us page.
+Otherwise, you can call the Member Services number on the Contact Us page.
 We take your financial matters seriously.
 Express Scripts secures all account information with the most sophisticated security that's commercially available.

 Finally, you could ask us to bill you.
 Then you could pay it online or send that bill back to us in the mail with a credit card, debit card or check.